rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 ```

 {{< admonition info "Proxy" true >}}
-In case you're client is behind a proxy server, you have to add the following URL to your proxy allowlist.
+In case your client is behind a proxy server, you have to add the following URL to your proxy allowlist.

 `console.cloud.vmware.com`
 {{< /admonition >}}